“Your body holds deep wisdom. Trust in it. Learn from it. Nourish it. Watch your life transform and be healthy.”

 What inspired you to choose your career path?

-My career path was guided by my interaction with patients and by my mentors.
+My career path was guided by my interaction with patients and my mentors.
 The highlight of my medical school training was helping to diagnose a young man suffering from multiple endocrine neoplasia type 1 (MEN1), a rare genetic disorder causing multiple tumors, including a pituitary adenoma.
 Listening to his concerns and thinking outside the box, I helped provide him with the correct diagnosis and treatment plan – and started my journey into endocrinology.
 I have been fortunate to work with excellent clinician-educators in my career.
 Learning about and observing the care of patients with endocrine-related problems was fascinating and rewarding.
 The farther I got in my training, the more I realized that endocrinology was my passion and that patients with pituitary disorders would be my sub-focus.
 Patients with pituitary disease are a unique population who are in need of education, support and reassurance at diagnosis – and they often require long-term follow-up.
 This allows for time to develop a bond of trust; an aspect of medical practice I thoroughly enjoy.

 Read More Here